nourou6/asterix-validator/README.md

 EUROCONTROL defines a simple binary container format (ASTERIX) that is used in the ATC business for exchanging air traffic service information such as track data, datalink message, station monitoring and control information.

-Decoding a given Data Block can be a hazzle as you would have to implement all the Data Item de-coding logic and you would have to grasp all the semantics of the received data.
+Decoding a given Data Block can be a hassle as you would have to implement all the Data Item de-coding logic and you would have to grasp all the semantics of the received data.

 However, if you only want to check whether or not the given binary message is valid/complete you would just have to quick-check the